xeolabs/xeometry-guide/pickingObjects.md

 }
 ```

-## Pick point on entity surface with World-space ray
+## Pick point on object surface with World-space ray

-Like the previous type of picking, this one also involves firing a ray through the scene in World-space, to pick an entity,
+Like the previous type of picking, this one also involves firing a ray through the scene in World-space, to pick an object,
 but this time we're also getting geometric information about the intersection of the ray with the entity surface.

-### Example

-Getting object and surface intersection with a World-space ray:
+**Example:** Getting object and surface intersection with a World-space ray:

 ```javascript
 hit = viewer.rayCastSurface([0,0,-100], [0,0,1]); // Origin, dir